 External specialists can play an important part in the very early identification of special educational needs and in advising schools on effective provision.

-If a student making no progress or causing major concern, an application for an Education Health and Care Plan may be considered.
+If a student is still a cause for major concern or making no progress, an application for an Education Health and Care Plan may be considered.

-Where a request for an Education Health and Care Plan assessment is made by a school to the Local Authority, the student will have given significant cause for concern and the student’s needs are not being met by Smithdon High School local offer.
+Where a request for an Education Health and Care Plan assessment is made by a school to the Local Authority, the student will have given significant cause for concern.
+The students needs are not being met by the local offer.